InfraSIM/docs/docs/configuration.rst

 - **compute**

-    This block defines all attributes used by qemu.
-They will finally be translated to one or more qemu command options.
+    This block defines all attributes used by `QEMU <http://wiki.qemu.org/Main_Page>`_.
+    They will finally be translated to one or more ``qemu`` command options.
     The module ``infrasim.model.CCompute`` is handling this translation.
     This is much like a definition for `libvert <https://libvirt.org/>`_, but we may want it to be lite, and compatible with some customized qemu feature in InfraSIM.

 .. _yamlComputeBootorder: